-Born in late 1869 in Dunstable to Frederick and Jane Sanders.
+Born on the 19th November 1869 in Dunstable to Frederick and Jane Sanders.
 At the time of the 1871 census they lived at 4 Ashridge Villa in Dunstable.
 Frederick was a Straw Hat Warehouseman and they were quite wealthy as they could afford a servant.
 By 1881 Bert was living with his parents at 53 Rothesay Road.

 The following clip from the Luton News from 1892 gives some interesting details about Bert;

 “Began playing football as a boy at Mr Newman’s school in Wellington Street; with the Moor as their scene of operations, he and some fellow pupils once banned a schoolmate from playing because of the boys’ large size.
 That boy (whose identity cannot, unfortunately, be unearthed) was one of the executive committee when “Bert” joined the Town.

 Prior to that he had, with a few others founded the Albany Club, with its home pitch at Mr Scarborough’s meadow in Dallow Lane.

 For three years he remained with that club before being selected to play for Luton Town against Hitchin.
 His excellent performance on that occasion gave rise to his being selected regularly for the Town, a task which he undertook with the utmost fervour.
 Bert was well known for his sure tackling and generally proficient performances, a fact which did much to spread the confidence among the remainder of the team.